Bakrid (film)

 Bakrid is a 2019 Indian Tamil language drama film written and directed by Jagadeesan Subu.
 The film stars Vikranth and a camel called Sarah.
 The film is the first Indian and Tamil film in Kollywood history to portray a camel in the pivotal role.
-The film is bankrolled by M10 Productions and the music is composed by D. Imman.
+The film was bankrolled by M10 Productions and the music composed by D. Imman.
 This film received positive reviews.

 Plot

 Rathinam (Vikranth), a fledgling farmer in Tamil Nadu, accidentally comes into possession of a camel calf.
 Charmed by the animal, Rathinam decides to keep him as a pet.
 With time, Rathinam realises that his humble home, despite all the affection showered, might not be the best place for a camel.
 To ensure the animal lives in his natural setting, he sets out on an unusual road trip to Rajasthan.